Counseling (COUN)

 Equipping future counselor educators to assume positions of leadership in their profession and/or areas of specialty.
 Theories and skills of leadership and competencies for advocacy.
 PREREQ: Admission to the Counselor Educator Doctoral Program.

-COUN 7702 Advanced Research and Experimental Design: 2 semester hours.
+COUN 7702 Advanced Quantitative Research Design: 2 semester hours.

 COUN 7703 Qualitative Research: 2 semester hours.